202Forever/share-my-week/README.md

 #### Front-end Guide

->It is requried that all JavaScript libraries for development are imported using [NPM].
+>It is required that all JavaScript libraries for development are imported using [NPM].
 The only exception is if the library is not in NPM.
 In that case download and add it to js/lib/

 1. Download and install latest v5 [Node.js]
 2. To install an package, start Node.js bash and cd into (repository)/src/main/resources/static/js